castwide/solargraph/README.md

 To use it with Visual Studio Code, go to the extensions, search for Solargraph, and click Install.
 (The gem needs to be installed for the extension to work.)

+## How It Works

+Solargraph uses parser for code analysis and YARD for API documentation.

 ## Using the Solargraph Executable

 The gem includes an executable that provides access to the library's features.
 For code completion, IDEs will typically integrate using solargraph serve or solargraph suggest.